pavankumardv007/ReserveMyTable/README.md

 ### Setup Instructions

-1. Add the `.env` file for the project to the root folder.
+1. Add the `.env` file for the project to the root folder , simialr to env.example
 2. `pipenv shell`
 3. `pipenv install`
 4. `python manage.py migrate`